In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 - South Carolina’s 6,658 Asian-owned businesses had sales and receipts of $2.7 billion and employed 19,977 people in 2007, the last year for which data is available.
 The state’s 5,971 Latino-owned businesses had sales and receipts of $1.9 billion and employed 9,273 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are integral to South Carolina’s economy as workers.
+Immigrants are integral to South Carolina’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from South Carolina, the state would lose $1.8 billion in economic activity, $782.9 million in gross state product, and approximately 12,059 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.